 - Patient with a confirmed histiocytic disorder AND for whom molecular profiling may facilitate diagnosis and/or treatment

 - Patient with confirmed proliferative vascular tumours AND who meet specific criteria

 - Patients for whom a tumour will not be submitted for sequencing and only a germline sample will be available for sequencing

 At enrolment, patients will be treated with therapy selected by their clinician.
 Patients may be concurrently enrolled on other clinical trials.
 Treatment with recommended therapy will remain at the discretion of the treating physician.

-1. Age ≤ 21 years: Individual patients > 21 years with a paediatric-type cancer (e.g. neuroblastoma) may be enrolled after discussion with, and at the discretion of, the Study Chair or delegate.
+Note: Individual patients aged 18 - 25 years old with a paediatric-type cancer, e.g., neuroblastoma, may be enrolled after discussion with, and at the discretion of, the Study Chair or their delegate.

 Consent to participate in the study or sub-studies can be withdrawn at any time.